 Private TrainingOffered year-round

-- Private lessons are $60/hour if booked between 11am and 4pm and $100/hour if booked on evenings or weekends (though weekends and most evenings are otherwise occupied with group classes).
+- Private lessons are $75/hour if booked between 11am and 4pm and $100/hour if booked after 4pm or weekends (though weekends and most evenings are otherwise occupied with group classes).
 Don’t think you have the time or the resources to train your dog?
 Let us help you with our Board and Train or “While You’re Away” services.
-We’ll train your dog to the level you want and ensure that control transfers to you seamlessly.
+For $385/week, we’ll train your dog to the level you want and ensure that control transfers to you seamlessly.

 Scheduling For Group Classes